I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In April 1886, Adelaide was brought to trial at the Old Bailey charged with the murder of her husband.
 Her defence was brilliantly handled by Sir Edward Clarke who put forward the theory of suicide.

-Historic-U.K.com points out that, “Although poor Edwin’s post-mortem revealed a large amount of liquid chloroform in his stomach, there was no trace in the mouth or throat.”
+Historic-U.K.com points out, “Although poor Edwin’s post-mortem revealed a large amount of liquid chloroform in his stomach, there was no trace in the mouth or throat.”
 The liquid burns tissue and would likely have left evidence of its passage in the victim’s throat, but there was no scarring.

 The defence said that Adelaide could not have administered the poison because its taste is so foul that it is almost impossible to swallow and triggers vomiting.
 Also, she could not have poured it down Edwin’s throat while he was unconscious because some would have gone into his lungs and none was found there.